Allegri Sheet Music

-Gregorio Allegri is not a hugely popular composer.
+Gregorio Allegri was born in Rome in 1582.
+He is not a hugely popular composer.
 However, he holds a valuable position with his composition of Miserere and other sacred works.

 He spent most of his life in Rome.

-At the age of nine Allegri became a chorister in the Papal Chapel and remained their until his voice broke in 1596.
+At the age of nine, Allegri became a chorister in the Papal Chapel and remained there until his voice broke in 1596.
 He went on to hold further singing positions and compose many motifs, thus resulting in recognition by Pope Urban VIII.
 This materialised into his appointment in the Papal Choir at the Sistine Chapel in 1629.

 Allegri’s most famous work was Miserere, a nine-voice setting of Psalm 51.
 Quite incredibly this composition is for two choirs, one of four voices and the other five.

 The version below of Miserere is from the King’s College, Choir in Cambridge.